inabikarilibrary/inalib/inapedia/players/french/noxyne.md

 # Noxyne

-Noxyne is a French player, maining Nomash.
+Noxyne is a French :fr: player, maining Nomash.

 ## Achievements